-This documentation will give you an overview of the process we recommend following to revise the Narrated Presentations in your course.
+This page gives an overview of the process that we recommend for revising the narrated presentations in your course.

 Obtaining these Original Files

-Please work with your Instructional Designer and the Media Team to obtain your Presentation files.
-Because every course is different, and our processes have evolved over the years, the specifics of what files can be provided, and how they will be delivered will vary from course to course.
+Work with your instructional designer and the Media Team to obtain your presentation files.
+Because every course is different and our processes have evolved over the years, the specifics of what files can be provided and how they will be delivered will vary from course to course.

-It will take the Media Team some time to round up the presentation files.
-They will also be taking the time to add slide labels to each slide in the presentations.
-This will allow for a smooth editing process with no confusion.
-You will learn more about the Slide Labels below.
+It will take the Media Team some time to gather the presentation files and add slide labels to each slide in the presentations.
+These labels allow for a smooth editing process with no confusion.
+You will learn more about the slide labels below.

 Important Things to Remember

-- Preserve slide Labels Example: “Originally Slide 7”.
-This will allow us to match slides up with their narration audio.
+- Preserve slide Labels For example, one label may say, “Originally Slide 7”.
+This will allow us to match slides with their narration audio.

-- When recording new narration for a slide, you are replacing ALL of the original audio.
-We will not be editing old and new narration audio together on a single slide.
+- When recording new narration for a slide, you are replacing all of the original audio.
+The Media Team will not edit old and new narration audio that is together on the same slide.

-- When creating a totally new slide, be sure to record narration for it.
-New slides without narration will be silent otherwise.
+- When creating a new slide, be sure to record narration for it; if you don’t, new slides will be silent.

-- Just like during the original production, you do not have to worry about the design/look of the slides.
-Focus on the content, and how it is broken up and organized.
-We will be going over each presentation to update the formatting, and tidy up the layout.
+- Just like when the presentation was originally developed, you do not have to worry about the design or aesthetics of the slides; focus on the content and how it is organized.
+The Media Team will review each presentation to update the formatting and tidy up the layout.

-Note: These are screenshots from the Mac version of PowerPoint, but things should be similar on Windows.
-For example, The Narration icon, usually an illustration of an Audio Speaker in the lower right of the slide, will look different on different platforms.
+Note: These screenshots are from the Mac version of PowerPoint, but it is similar to the Windows version.
+For example, the narration icon (usually an image of a speaker in the lower right corner of the slide) will look different between platforms but have the same function.

 In this example, slide content was changed and updated.
 No new narration was recorded.
 The narration from slide 5 of the original presentation will be used.

-In this example, a totally new slide was made.
-Note how the “Originally slide #” labels help us match up the slides to their original narrations.
+In this example, a new slide was made.
+Note how the “Originally slide #” labels help us match the slides to their original narrations.

-In this example, all of the content on Slide 11 has been changed.
-No new narration has been recorded.
-This means the new content and original narration will be paired together.
-In this example the original narration will not be talking about the new content on the slide, and that could be a problem.
+In this example, all of the content on Slide 11 has been changed and no new narration has been recorded.
+This means that the new content and original narration will be paired together.
+In this specific example, the original narration will not be talking about the new content on the slide, and that could be a problem.

-In this example, a new narration for the slide was recorded.
-The content of the slide was not changed.
+In this example, the content of the slide was not changed, but a new narration for the slide was recorded.